KWR-Water/pipepermcalc/documentation/source/tutorial.rst

                                 concentration_groundwater=1.8,
                                 flow_rate=0.5)

+The program gives a warning that no drinking water concentration was defined and the concentration has been set at the norm value.
+In the next step we will override this concentration and calculate the drinking water concentration for our defined conditions.

 Step 4: Validate the input parameters
 =====================================
 Before we proceed with any calculations we first validate the input parameters.
 This step ensures we chose a valid pipe material, permeation direction and input positive values for concentrations, pipe dimensions etc.